 The first step in beginning your search is to develop a search strategy.
 Once you have a question or topic in mind, try to identify the major concepts and key ideas.

-Keep in mind that PubMed is best for finding information for specific, focused questions and topics.
+Remember that PubMed is best for finding information for specific, focused questions and topics.
 Background or factual questions (i.e., how is diabetes treated?) are best answered through textbooks, point-of-care tools, and other similar reference resources.
 If you're unsure if your question is specific enough, you should have at least two or three concepts identified from your topic.

 To learn more about planning your search, read the following sections: